tuneinsight/lattigo/README.md

-# Distributed machine learning based on lattigo(It's still a draft.
-It's being updated)
+# Distributed machine learning based on lattigo

 ## Install and usage
 ### linux